Registration / Financial

 2) Each member will read and sign the statement of faith and the bylaws.

-4) Each family must have one parent remain on the premises during the co-op meeting.
-There will be 3 excused absences for each mother from co -op in a given school year.
+3) There will be 3 excused absences for each mother from co-op in a given school year.
 These absences may be used at the family’s discretion.
-Absences can be used for illness of other children, vacations of parents, etc. After 3 absences have been used in a school year, there *must* be a parent or guardian on the premises in order for anychild from the family to attend co - op, no exceptions.
-Partial absences (missing part of KNEEL for an appointment or errand) count as one full absence.
+Absences can be used for illness of other children, vacations of parents, etc. Partial absences (missing part of KNEEL for an appointment or errand) count as one full absence.
 If a member cannot attend co-op with his/her child(ren), then an Absent Parent Agreement must be filled out and signed by a board member and given to the Assistant Administrator.
 If a family abuses this benefit, the board may revoke future requests.

 5) The attending parent will be assigned a service team by the Kneel Board taking into consideration the members' preferences and spiritual giftedness.
 All members of the service teams will be required to be active and contributing members to the best of their ability.